 Improvement - An organisational learning needs analysis, overseen by the Capable Workforce Group, was undertaken at the end of 2018.
-A variety of learning needs from across directorates were raised and the Group committed to supporting a number of these financially in order for development of staff to take place, as reported to the Workforce Development Programme Board.
-Going forward our processes for undertaking organisational learning needs will be improved to align more directly with macro strategic development and embedded within directorates' annual activities.
-Review of present arrangements as part of Executive development work has suggested a need to revamp the learning agenda and put this work front and centre within the staff experience agenda.
+A variety of learning needs from across Directorates were raised and the Group committed to supporting a number of these financially in order for development of staff to take place, as reported to the Workforce Development Programme Board.
+It was acknowledged that the tool used potentially did not fully capture learning needs of Service staff, and will be developed iteratively through future cycles to align with strategic developments and embedded within directorates' annual activities.